 Why reinvent yourself?

 There are many reasons why someone would want to reinvent themselves.
-Maybe you have been stuck in a rut, or you are unhappy with your life or who you have become.
+Maybe you have been stuck in a rut, unhappy with your life or who you have become.
 Perhaps you are newly divorced or have parted ways with a long-term partner.

 Whatever the reason, reinventing yourself at 50 is about wanting to live your be life!